-Washing soda is sold in a large, yellow box.
+Washing soda is often sold in a large yellow box.
 Arm & Hammer is the most common brand, so look for that red logo.
 Arm & Hammer has started putting washing soda in an orange box that looks almost exactly like its baking soda box, so keep an eye out for either box design.

 Washing soda is a naturally occurring substance derived from the ash of sodium-rich plants.
 Sometimes it's manufactured synthetically.
 But whether nature-made or human-made, it's just a chemical compound consisting of sodium, carbon, and oxygen.